home-assistant/home-assistant.io/source/_components/sensor.eliqonline.markdown

 ---

 Integrate your [ELIQ Online](http://eliq.se) smart meter information into Home Assistant.
-To get an [acess token](https://my.eliq.se/user/settings/api) and the [Channel ID](https://my.eliq.se/user/settings/data), log in to your account.
+To get an [access token](https://my.eliq.se/user/settings/api) and the [Channel ID](https://my.eliq.se/user/settings/data), log in to your account.

 To enable this sensor in your installation, add the following to your `configuration.yaml` file: